fwinkelbauer/chunkyard/README.md

 - Install the .NET SDK
 - Run `./make build` to build and test Chunkyard

-The `./make` script runs the project `./src/Chunkyard.Make`, a CLI tool which can be used to build, test and publish Chunkyard.
+`./make` runs the project `./src/Chunkyard.Make`, a CLI tool which can be used to build, test and publish Chunkyard.
 You can type commands such as `./make help` or `./make build --help` to learn more.

 ## Publish